iauns/cpm/README.md

 Every module's root directory will be added to your include path.
 It is common that every module's github page describes what file or files you should include in your project.
 The paths to these files will be relative to the module's root directory.
-So you can copy the include directory directly from the module's github page into your code.
+So you can copy the include directive directly from the module's github page into your code.
 For example, to access Spire's functionality we would include its interface header file like so: